-- To monitor your safety (blood cells, clotting, chemistry, fats, liver function, kidney function) - To check whether you may be pregnant (for people of childbearing potential only) - To check whether you are post-menopausal (for people of childbearing potential over the age of 54) - To screen for recreational drugs such as cannabis, methamphetamine, and opiates - To screen for specific infections (HIV, Hepatitis A, Hepatitis B, Hepatitis C) - To measure the amount of ABI-6250 in the blood (pharmacokinetics) - To measure the body's response to ABI-6250 (pharmacodynamics) - To check the DNA sequence of your NTCP gene (no additional genes will be analysed).
+- To monitor your safety (blood cells, clotting, chemistry, fats, liver function, kidney function) - To check whether you may be pregnant (for people of childbearing potential only) - To check whether you are post-menopausal (for people of child bearing potential over the age of 54) - To screen for recreational drugs such as cannabis, methamphetamine, and opiates - To screen for specific infections (HIV, Hepatitis A, Hepatitis B, Hepatitis C) - To measure the amount of ABI-6250 in the blood (pharmacokinetics) - To measure the body's response to ABI-6250 (pharmacodynamics) - Urine will be collected over 24 hours on Day 10 to measure the amount of ABI-6250 in the urine (pharmacokinetics). - To check the DNA sequence of your NTCP gene (no additional genes will be analysed).
 This will involve genetic testing.
 Genetics is the study of genes (factors inherited from our parents and how they work).
 You can think of genetic information as a large instruction book that your body reads to understand how it should be built and function.
 All humans have the same instruction book in their body, but some words or letters may be different from one person to the other.
 Some of those differences have no effect on your health but others can influence how medicines to treat a disease will work.